 How to Be a Better Care-Giver

-Taking time for yourself enables you to be a better caregiver.
-On our first vacation, I felt guilty.
-I knew that my Mom was sitting at her house and couldn’t go out.
-My heart felt torn between what my family wanted to do and what I needed to do for my Mom.
-I learned that I cannot let guilt fuel me.
-I reminded myself how often I care for my Mom.
+I learned that I could not let guilt fuel me.
+I reminded myself of how often I care for my mom.
 Even today, I have to say to myself, “It is okay to do something for you.”
 We all need care, especially caregivers.
 Our job is an emotional rollercoaster.
 We experience acute physical and emotional stress.

 So, I learned to stop and take time for myself.
 Each person needs to recharge their battery.
-My passion is hiking, photography, and upcycle crafts.
-So, on my down time, I have learned to make time for me.
+My passion is hiking, photography, and upcycled crafts.
+So, on my downtime, I have learned to make time for me.
 I have learned stress-reduction techniques.
 A few of these techniques are aromatherapy, yoga, meditation, and prayer.
-In addition, I make sure that I eat healthily and get enough sleep.
-At least four times a week I exercise, even if it is just for a walk.
-If it is rainy out I curl up with a good book or take a warm bath with lavender scented Epsom salts.

 Also, I make sure that I eat healthily and get enough sleep.
 At least four times a week, I exercise, even if it is just for a walk.
 If it is rainy out, I curl up with a good book or take a warm bath with lavender-scented Epsom salts.